pslisko/performa365docs/docs/howto/manage_activities/generic_video.rst

 #.
 Change data in the fields you wish to update and click **Finish** in the last step.

 .. note:: When editing an activity, you will not be able to change its type.
+Activity will be updated to all enrolled learners who have not yet finished this course, regardless if they have finished the activity or not.
 Changing the status of an activity to *OFF* will only hide it from learners who haven't completed it.
 All learners who have compleated the activity will still be able to see in the course's activity list.

 Delete Generic Activity